nicoanadt/AgileDataPipelineProject/README.md

 I use IntelliJ IDE to develop and build this Scala program.

 1. Import the project in `AgileDataPipeline` directory from IntelliJ
-2. Setup the sbt in your environement.
+2. Setup the sbt in your environment.
 3. Refresh the sbt (scala build tool) in the project to obtain the dependencies.
 Dependencies are listed in the `build.sbt` file.
-4. Build and compile the project.
+4. Build and compile the project from IDE.
 5. Use `sbt assembly` to generate runnable `AgilePipeline.jar`
 6. Copy the JAR to the Spark container
-7. Bash into the Spark container, either using `ssh` or `docker exec` Execute the JAR using the following command
+7. Bash into the Spark container, either using `ssh` or `docker exec`.

+Execute the JAR using the following command
 ```
 cd /data/spark